chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

 # Azure Feedback Storage Configuration

-The Streamlit app now writes user feedback through `feedback_storage.FeedbackStore`, which prefers Azure Blob Storage and falls back to a local NDJSON file.
-Configure the following to persist feedback in Azure.
+The Streamlit app now writes user feedback through `feedback_storage.FeedbackStore`.
+When Azure settings are provided, feedback is written exclusively to the Azure append blob (no local fallback).
+Without Azure configuration, entries are stored locally in `feedback_log.ndjson`.

 - Set the environment variables below for the Streamlit runtime:
   - `AZURE_FEEDBACK_CONNECTION_STRING`: your storage account connection string.